 return pool.query<T>(query, parameters);

-// import { sql } from '@vercel/postgres';
+sql function with an import of our newly created sql function.// import { sql } from '@vercel/postgres';

 import { sql } from './db';